Anti-Bot

 if (typeof require !== 'undefined') corrupt();

-Then make Worker-only APIs load-bearing parts of the math (crypto.subtle.digest(), high-resolution performance.now(), SharedArrayBuffer/Atomics) so emulation is not optional.
-Finally, make the code dynamic: embed a per-session nonce at serve time and regenerate variable names and control flow per request, so cached eval()-based solvers break the moment the script changes shape.
+Then make browser-only APIs essential to the calculation (crypto.subtle.digest(), high-resolution performance.now(), SharedArrayBuffer/Atomics) so an attacker can't skip emulating them.
+Finally, keep the code moving: embed a per-session nonce (a one-time random value) when you serve it, and regenerate the variable names and control flow on every request, so a cached eval()-based solver breaks the instant the script changes shape.

 Principle 4: root the proof in real-browser work

-Every fingerprint input in the example was forgeable with arithmetic.
-The canvas was a pure formula, so the solver generated identical bytes with no Canvas API.
-DOM rects measured a fixed string in a fixed font — constant metrics.
+Every fingerprint input in the example could be forged with plain arithmetic.
+The canvas drawing was a pure formula, so the solver produced identical bytes without ever touching the Canvas API.
+The DOM rects measured a fixed string in a fixed font — always the same numbers.
 WebGL info was just a string.
-To force real hardware into the loop, lean on things that vary by physical device and feed a hash, never raw values, to the server:
+To force real hardware into the loop, lean on things that genuinely vary by physical device, and always send the server a hash, never the raw values:

-• Seed canvas rendering with a per-challenge random value the server knows; use globalCompositeOperation, shadowBlur and system fonts to amplify GPU anti-aliasing variance, and validate the output hash against known-good GPU families.
+• Seed canvas rendering with a per-challenge random value the server knows; use globalCompositeOperation, shadowBlur and system fonts to amplify the tiny GPU anti-aliasing differences between devices, then check the output hash against known-good GPU families.

-• Prefer WebGL shader output — hardware floating-point precision is hard to fake without the actual GPU.
+• Prefer WebGL shader output — its hardware floating-point precision is hard to fake without the real GPU.

-• Randomise font family and size per challenge and use proportional fonts so widths can’t be precomputed.
+• Randomise font family and size per challenge, and use proportional fonts so the text widths can't be precomputed.

-• Chain frames: frame N’s input depends on frame N-1’s output hash, so the work can’t be parallelised or shortcut.
+• Chain the frames: frame N's input depends on the hash of frame N-1's output, so the work can't be split across CPUs or shortcut.

-A good challenge does not just collect a fingerprint — it forces one that has to land inside a real cluster.
+A good challenge doesn't just collect a fingerprint — it forces one that has to land inside a real device cluster.

 Principle 5: detect automation where it can’t be read, and use timing

-The example’s automation checks (navigator.webdriver, a User-Agent blocklist for selenium/puppeteer/playwright) lived in the readable page chunk, not the worker, so the solver never executed them.
+The example's automation checks (navigator.webdriver, plus a User-Agent blocklist for selenium/puppeteer/playwright) lived in the readable page code, not the worker, so the solver never ran them.
 Two fixes matter:

-1. Move detection into the obfuscated worker and make its result feed the computation, so it can’t be skipped by running the worker in isolation.
+1. Move detection into the obfuscated worker and make its result feed the calculation, so it can't be skipped by running the worker on its own.

-2. Use behavioural timing: a real browser takes 5–50 ms to render canvas, read DOM rects and query WebGL; the solver responded in under 1 ms. Reject impossibly fast responses, require performance.now() before and after the PoW, and add a server-side fence — too fast (< 200 ms after issuance) is a bot, too slow (> 60 s) is a replay.
+2. Use behavioural timing: a real browser takes 5–50 ms to render canvas, read DOM rects and query WebGL; the solver answered in under 1 ms. Reject impossibly fast responses, capture performance.now() before and after the PoW, and add a server-side fence — too fast (< 200 ms after issuance) is a bot, too slow (> 60 s) is a replay.

 Principle 6: cross-validate every signal